isomerpages/moe-jurongwestpri/_mk-at-jwps/MK@Jurong West.md

 ##### MK gate opening hours

 The entrance is via the MK Gate beside block 601A Multi-storey carpark.
 KCARE/MK staff will be at the foyer to receive/dismiss your child.

+Authorisation Passes are required for parents/caregivers to have access to the  foyer during arrival and dismissal times.<br>

 ![](/images/MK/Waiting%20area.jpeg)
 The gate opening hours are: